Jerusalem–Khan railway station: History

 The idea to build a railway linking the coast with the Jerusalem was first raised in the middle of the 19th century by Dr. Conrad Schick, Moses Montefiore and others.
 The franchise for laying the railway was obtained from the Ottoman government by Joseph Navon, but due to financial difficulties, he had to sell the franchise to a French company which was set up to build the line – Société du Chemin de Fer Ottoman de Jaffa à Jérusalem et Prolongements.

 In 1892, construction of the line from Jaffa to Jerusalem was finally completed.
 It was built along the "donkeys' trail", an ancient route ascending to Jerusalem which passed through Nahal Sorek and the Valley of Rephaim.
 The station was inaugurated on 26 September 1892 in the presence of the city's dignitaries, Jews and Arabs.
 Among those present at the ceremony was Eliezer Ben Yehuda, the reviver of the Hebrew language, which gave the train the literal name of – horse of the steel in Hebrew as the word Rakevet had not yet been created.

+On 30 October 1946 an Irgun suitcase bomb caused severe damage to the station.
+A British sapper was killed while attempting to defuse the bomb.
+Five of the militants were captured by police, four of them were wounded.

+One of the injured was 17-year-old Meir Feinstein. according to his older brother, Benjamin Feinstein, Meir required the amputation of his arm as a result of delayed medical attention in prison.

+Both captured militants were initially sentenced death.
+However, neither were executed.
+The older militant, Daniel Azuli, had his sentence comuted.

+The teenage amputee, Meir Feinstein, blew himself up in prison 6 months later, alongside Moshe Barazani, a Lehi militant who had also been sentenced to death for "terrorism" and who was held in the same death row cell.

+The pair used concealed hand grenades that had been constructed by Eliezer Ben-Ami, another Lehi militant held at the same prison.

+Meir and Moshe were buried at the Mount of Olives Jewish Cemetery, the Irgun commander and his wife were later buried next to them.
+Ben-Ami was released from prison and joined the IDF, after Israel declared independence.